 The visit itself is a mix of kitsch and killer.
 After the colourful chatter of the cars, it is sobering to stand in silence between these broken giants and ponder the scale of suffering and oppression that they signify.

-If drinking amid spray can skulls, cascading plants, cracked concrete and a cool but also kinda tourist crowd suits you, then head to Budapest’s ruin pubs.
+If drinking amid spray can skulls, cascading plants, cracked concrete and a cool but also kinda tourist crowd suits you, then head to Budapest’s ruin bars.
 In fact, head there anyway as they’re a curio to be seen once, even if, like me, you don’t particularly enjoy them!

 It’s tight but you can have a great weekend in Budapest and get a hearty flavour of the city.
 However, to fully explore the place would take longer.
 If you have more time, here are my suggestions: